Plants vs. Zombies 2

 Plants vs. Zombies 2 (originally Plants vs. Zombies 2: It's About Time) is a tower defense video game developed by PopCap Games and published by Electronic Arts.
 It is the sequel to Plants vs. Zombies, and was released worldwide as a free-to-play game on the Apple App Store on August 15, 2013, and Google Play on October 2, 2013.
 The player defends the lawn from zombies by placing a variety of plants.
-The player must battle the zombies in different time periods, featuring Ancient Egypt, the Golden Age of Piracy, the Wild West, the Last Ice Age, Mesoamerica, the future, the Early Middle Ages, the Jurassic Period, the 1980s, and the present.
+The player must battle the zombies in different time periods, featuring Ancient Egypt, the Golden Age of Piracy, the Wild West, the 24th century, the Early Middle Ages, the 1980s, the Last Ice Age, Mesoamerica, the 1960s, the Jurassic Period, and the present.

 Gameplay

-Plants vs. Zombies 2 is a free-to-play tower defense game where players defend the left side of the screen from hordes of zombies approaching from the right.
+Plants vs. Zombies 2 is a free-to-play tower defense game where players defend the left side of the screen from hordes of zombies approaching from the right side.
 The player uses various plants with different abilities to combat these zombies.
 Some plants attack zombies directly while others are designed to slow them down, allowing the player to attack them.
 The game is set on a five-row grid, where the player places plants to prevent the zombies from reaching the end of each row.
-Plants are purchased using "sun," a currency obtained by clicking sun icons that randomly drop from the sky or are produced by certain plants, like Sunflowers.
+Plants are purchased using "sun," a currency obtained by clicking sun icons that randomly drop from the sky or are produced by certain plants, such as Sunflowers.
 If a zombie breaches all lines of defense, a lawn mower—or other similar, relevant object—will activate and clear the row, but if the lawn mower has already been used, and another zombie crosses, the game is over.
 Unlike its predecessor, Plants vs. Zombies, this installment introduces a time-travel theme.
 The player, alongside the character Crazy Dave and his sentient van Penny, journeys through different historical periods, including Ancient Egypt, Pirate Seas, and the Wild West, among others.

-Each era introduces distinct plants, such as the "Bonk Choy" and the "Coconut Cannon", and unique zombies, such as pharaoh-suited zombies that can steal sun in Ancient Egypt.
+Each era introduces different plants, such as Bonk Choy and Coconut Cannon, and multiple unique zombies, such as pharaoh-suited zombies that can steal sun in Ancient Egypt.
 The game also adds Plant Food, a power-up that temporarily activates a plant's ability, such as Peashooters firing powerful volleys of peas or Sunflowers producing a large amount of sun at once.
 Plant Food can be obtained by killing special zombies or through in-game purchases.
 An online player versus player "Arena" mode was introduced in a later update, along with a plant leveling system which allows plants to become stronger.